henvic/henvic.github.io/content/posts/env.md

 ## Don't keep secrets on your code repository
 Application code should live in a repository separate from configuration data for your environments (production, staging, testing, etc.).

-You should also always consider that your code is a public asset available on the Internet, regardless if it is opensource or something you never intend to share with others.
-By having a strong separation of concerns, you can avoid a hassle down the road – regardless if you decide to open-source it one day or you need to rotate credentials because someone left your team.
+You should also always consider that your code is a public asset available on the Internet, regardless if it is open source or something you never intend to share with others.
+By having a strong separation of concerns, you can avoid a hassle down the road – regardless if you decide to open source it one day or you need to rotate credentials because someone left your team.

 It might be the case that you want to have some sample configuration along with your application code.
 Don't reuse the same configuration data that gives you access to your environments or subsystems (internal or third-party).